simonidiomedes/bank-transaction-analytics/docs/design_notes.md

 written to the database.
 They usually match, but they can diverge: a backdated correction, a batch import processed the next morning, a reversal entered after investigation.
-Keeping them separate preserves an honest audit trail ,you can always tell what the system *recorded* versus what actually *happened*, which matters for both compliance and debugging.
+Keeping them separate preserves an honest audit trail ,you can always tell what the system recorded versus what actually happened, which matters for both compliance and debugging.

 ## Why single-entry rather than double-entry bookkeeping